uviclibraries/html-css/act-1.md

 ### List Tags

 - You can use HTML markup to create two kinds of lists: ordered lists and unordered lists.
-Use an ordered list if you want to display content in a particular order.
-Use an unordered list if the order of the list items does not matter.
+- Use an ordered list if you want to display content in a particular order.
+- Use an unordered list if the order of the list items does not matter.
-- Ordered lists use an `<ol>` tag and display in a browser as a numbered list.
+- Ordered lists use an `<ol>` tag and display, in browsers, as numbered lists.
 Here’s an example of an ordered list:
 > Frodo’s top three traveling essentials, in order of importance:
 > 1. The One Ring
 > 2. Sting (the sword, not the musician)
 > 3. Samwise Gamgee
-- Unordered lists use a `<ul>` tag and display in a browser as a bulleted list.
+- Unordered lists use a `<ul>` tag and display, in browsers, as a bulleted lists.
 Here’s an example of an unordered list:
 > Frodo’s shopping list for Bree Market:
 > - Pipe weed
 > - Craft beer
 > - Even more lembas bread?
-- Both ordered (`<ol>`) and unordered (`<ul>`) contain list items, which are indicated with an `<li>`, or list item, tag.
+- Both ordered (`<ol>`) and unordered (`<ul>`) lists contain list items, which are indicated with an `<li>`, or list item, tag.
 - It is considered best markup practice to indent your `<li>` tags within the `<ol>` or `<ul>` tags.
 - In the following examples, I use unordered lists, since the list (`<li>`) items do not need to be in any particular order.
 Note that the lists in both examples are nested inside paragraph (`<p>`) tags.
 - I have added a list of some of Zuko's attributes on my `about.html` page.
 I used an unordered list, since these details are not in any particular order.